OksanaMezentseva/tynesama-telegram-bot/README.md

 ## 🔐 Safety & Privacy

-* Prompt injection protection via pattern matching
+* Prompt injection protection via input filter
-* Basic PII detection (email, phone number, address)
+* Basic PII detection (email, phone, address)
-* All interactions are stored locally per user and not shared
+* User state is stored securely and used only for personalizing interaction

 ---

 ## 👩‍💻 Author

-Created with care and empathy for moms by Oksana Mezentseva.
+Created with love and empathy for moms by **Oksana Mezentseva**.
-Feel free to contribute or suggest improvements!
+Feel free to contribute, open an issue, or suggest improvements 💛

 ---

 ## 🧪 Future Plans

-* RAG integration for evidence-based recommendations
+* Retrieval-Augmented Generation (RAG) for evidence-based answers
-* Long-term user memory and personalization
+* Persistent long-term memory and deeper personalization
-* Voice-based full conversation mode
+* Voice-first mode with multi-turn conversation